thelfer/tfel/README.md

 # Current versions

-The current official version is `TFEL-3.4.0`.
+The latest official version is `TFEL-4.0.0`.
+It is built upon the `C++-17` standard.

-The stable development branch is called `rliv-3.4`.
+The stable development branch is called `rliv-4.0`.
 It is the recommended branch for most users.

-The current `master` branch will become `TFEL-4.0.0`.
-It consists in a major rewrite of the core libraries to `C++-17`.
+The current `master` branch will become `TFEL-4.1.0`.

 # Timeline